 - 1. In the Environment Settings, Grid length is set to 50m 50m - 2.
 Distance between Access Point and the Wireless Node is 20m - 3.
 Set DCF as the medium access layer protocol under datalink layer properties of Access point and wireless node. - 4.
-Packet Trace option is enabled - 5.
 Click on the Application icon present in the top ribbon/toolbar - a.
 CBR Application with 100 Mbps Generation Rate (Packet Size: 1460, Inter Arrival Time: 116μs) - b.
-Set Transport Protocol to UDP

-- WLAN Standard is set to 802.11n and No. of Frames to Aggregate is set to 1 in both access point and wireless node (Right-Click Access Point or Wireless Node > Properties > Interface Wireless > No. of Frames to Aggregate) - 7.
+Set Transport Protocol to UDP - WLAN Standard is set to 802.11n and No. of Frames to Aggregate is set to 1 in both access point and wireless node (Right-Click Access Point or Wireless Node > Properties > Interface Wireless > No. of Frames to Aggregate) - 6.
 Channel Characteristics: Path Loss Only, Path Loss Model: Log Distance, and Path Loss Exponent: 3.
-(Wireless Link Properties) - 8.
-Simulate for 10s and check the throughput in the results window - 9.
+(Wireless Link Properties) - 7.
+Enable the Plots and Packet trace and run the simulation for 10s.
+Then check the throughput in the results window - 8.
 Go back to the scenario and increase the No. of Frames to Aggregate to 5 and 10 respectively and check the throughput in the results window.